naresh-vunnam/MR_project_group_6/README.md

 ## Big Data Qualifications

 This is a big data problem due to the “Volume” and “Variety” big V’s.
 This file contains over 70,000 records of varying information, making this a key candidate for a map reduce problem.
+Each record has 12 different attributes, most in different formats.
+These attributes include app category, name, review count, version, android version, dates, and more.

 ## Big Data Questions